-Juneteenth, now a U.S. federal holiday, is a particularly important day for BE@6sense, 6sense’s Black Empowerment employee resource group.
-BE@6sense fosters an environment where employees have equal access to leadership and professional development opportunities.
+Juneteenth, now a U.S. federal holiday, is a particularly important day for [email protected], 6sense’s Black Empowerment employee resource group. [email protected] fosters an environment where employees have equal access to leadership and professional development opportunities.
 It also creates programs and activities for cultural and community engagement.

-In this interview, BE@6sense’s co-leads Quentell Bowser (a senior enterprise customer success manager),
+In this interview, [email protected]’s co-leads Quentell Bowser (a senior enterprise customer success manager),

 Binetou: Juneteenth — also referred to as “Freedom Day” or “Liberation Day” — commemorates the announcement of emancipation of enslaved people in Texas on June 19, 1865, two and a half years after the Emancipation Proclamation was signed by President Lincoln, legally ending slavery.